Union Pacific Q3 profit up 23% even with flat volume

 AP Business Writer

 OMAHA, Neb.
-(AP) — Union Pacific hauled in 23% more profit in the third quarter even though the total number of shipments it delivered remained flat overall.
+(AP) — Union Pacific hauled in 23% more profit in the third quarter even though the total number of shipments it delivered remained flat overall and the supply chain remained clogged.

 The results beat Wall Street expectations.
 The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of $2.48 per share.